Yamada-dera: Statuary

-A bronze Buddha head, tentatively identified as that of Yakushi, is the sole surviving element of the principal triad of the former kōdō or lecture hall.
+A bronze Buddha head, tentatively identified as that of Yakushi, is the sole surviving element of the principal triad of the former Kōdō or lecture hall.
 The statue group was cast between 678 and 685.
 Appropriated by monks from Kōfuku-ji in the 1180s, it was moved to Nara and re-enshrined in Kōfuku-ji's East Kondō.
 Only the head survived destruction in the fire caused by a lightning strike in 1411.
 Subsequently deposited under the altar platform, it was rediscovered in 1937 and is now a National Treasure on view in the Kōfukuji National Treasure Museum.
 The work marks a watershed in the periodization of Japanese Buddhist sculpture.
 It is a "document of stylistic transition, embodying the naiveté of Suiko faith, yet already swelling with the maturity of Tempyō".

+A statue depicting the Amida Triad with its base inscription 山田殿像 (Yamada-den-no-zō), originally from Hōryū-ji has been attributed to have connections to Yamada-dera, though its true history remains uncertain.
+Currently at the Tokyo National Museum, it is designated an Important Cultural Property.

 Conservation

-To avoid anistropic shrinkage and cell collapse during the drying of the waterlogged wood recovered, the architectural members were treated with polyethylene glycol (PEG), a Synthetic fiber polymer used gradually to replace the water content before permanent hardening.
+To avoid anisotropic shrinkage and cell collapse during the drying of the waterlogged wood recovered, the architectural members were treated with polyethylene glycol (PEG), a synthetic fiber polymer used gradually to replace the water content before permanent hardening.
 This treatment methodology was introduced in the late 60s and early 70s in Denmark to conserve the Skuldelev ships and in Sweden for the Vasa.
 In Japan it was used first on wooden tablets from Gangō-ji and then in 1972 on parts from the Kodera dam site in Matsuyama.
 Although this treatment is irreversible and leads to visual darkening, consolidation with PEG also makes the wood inedible thus helping prevent biodeterioration; since Japanese Buddhist architecture makes use of joinery rather than metal pins, the incompatibility of PEG with associated metal components was not a concern; PEG is the most common choice of consolidant for such applications, and has since been used on the Bremen cog and Mary Rose.
 Since PEG has an affinity with water, it is necessary to maintain artefacts treated in this way in a stable low-humidity environment.
 Designated an Important Cultural Property, the excavated artefacts are now stored and displayed at the Asuka Historical Museum.